IllumiDesk/illumidesk/README.md

 ## Quick Start

 Follow these instructions to install the system with a set of sensible defaults.

-Refer to the [customization](#customization) section for more advanced setup options.
+Refer to the [customization](#customization) section for more advanced setup options, such as enabling LTI to handle requests from your LMS.

 ### Prerequisites